caktus/django-file-picker/README.rst

 django-file-picker is a pluggable Django application used for uploading, browsing, and inserting various forms of media into HTML form fields.

+When a user is editing some content, and they want to insert a link to a file or image into their content, possibly uploading the image or file in the process, django-file-picker provides the tools to do that.

 Using jQuery Tools, django-file-picker integrates seamlessly into pre-existing pages by installing an overlay that lists file details and, when applicable, image thumbnails.
 New files can also be uploaded from within the overlay (via AJAX